nolimitcarter/hideMe/README.md

 Several functions are used for manipulating the data: rgb2hex, hex2rgb, str2bin, bin2str

+This project was made to demonstrate my knowledge in steganography, and how to encrypt, decrpyt messages within .png pictures.

 How it works:
 It will open the image and look at the pixels in hexadecimal.
 If the pixels blue channel falls in the 0-5 range then 1 bit of information will be stored.
 It ends the stream with a delimiter of fifteen 1's and a 0 to take up two bytes.
 When it is time to retrieve, it pulls all the blue bits of 0 and 1 until the stream obtains the delimiter of fifteen 1's and a 0.